mrnickel/mrnickel.github.io/md/about.md

  - Worked with large musicians to bring their brand to mobile, including City & Colour, Tegan & Sara, Tragically Hip, Goo Goo Dolls and more
  - Simultaneously have over 100+ apps across the various app stores

+## Personal

+On a more personal note, some of my (word here) that I enjoy outside of technology and work include:

+- camping
+- hiking
+- rock climbing (going to take on outdoor climbing this season!)
+- currently training for my first triathlon!
+- scuba diving
+- snowboarding
+- competitive volleyball
+- fishing (currently learning to fly fish)

+I really appreciate spending my time outside and connecting with nature.
+It helps me to relax and remember what's important in life.

  ## Social